linuxserver/docker-grocy/README.md

 Grocy is simple to get running.
 Configure the container with instructions below, start it, and you can then access it by visiting http://your.ip:9283 - once the page loads, you can log in with the default username and password of admin / admin

+### Upgrading

+Following a container upgrade ensure that you visit the root (`/`) route (click on the logo in the left upper edge) in order to run any necessary database migrations.
+See [https://github.com/grocy/grocy#how-to-update](https://github.com/grocy/grocy#how-to-update) for more details.

 ## Usage

 Here are some example snippets to help you get started creating a container.